travis-ci/docs-travis-ci-com/user/sonarqube.md

 ## Activation for branches

-By default, the SonarQube.com add-on will analyze and push results only for the master branch.
-You can activate it on branches thanks to the `branches` parameter:
+By default, the SonarQube.com add-on only analyzes the master branch.
+Activate it on other branches by specifying them in the `branches` parameter:

 ```yaml
 addons: